prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 ### 5.7 Problem : Deploying soldiers
 ---

 N soldiers are randomly listed.
 Each soldier has a certain value of combat power.
-When deploying soldiers, we want to arrange them in descending order so that the soldiers with higher combat power are in the front.<br>
+When deploying soldiers, we want to arrange them in descending order so that the soldiers with higher combat power are in the front.<br/>
-In other words, the combat power of the soldier in the front must always be higher than that of the soldier in the back.<Br>
+In other words, the combat power of the soldier in the front must always be higher than that of the soldier in the back.<br/>
-Also, in the deployment process, a method of alienating soldiers in a specific position is used.<br>
+Also, in the deployment process, a method of alienating soldiers in a specific position is used.<br/>
-Still, I want to maximize the number of remaining soldiers.<Br>
+Still, I want to maximize the number of remaining soldiers.<br/>

 For example, it is assumed that the combat power of the listed soldiers when N=7 is as follows.
 ![Deploying Soldiers_1](/assets/img/coding-test/deploying_soldiers_1.png){:width="80%"}

-At this time, if the 3rd and 6th soldiers are excluded, the number of remaining soldiers will be in descending order as follows, and the number will be 5.<BR>
+At this time, if the 3rd and 6th soldiers are excluded, the number of remaining soldiers will be in descending order as follows, and the number will be 5.<br/>
 This is a way to maximize the number of remaining soldiers.
 ![Deploying Soldiers_2](/assets/img/coding-test/deploying_soldiers_2.png){:width="60%"}